SparkleNetworks/SparkleNetworks/docs/6101-NetworkRootApi-Request.md

 USAGE OF THIS API MAY CAUSE SECURITY RISKS
-READ AND *UNDERSTAND* the [Network ROOT API documentation](6100-NetworkRootApi.ms) before compromising your systems.
+READ AND *UNDERSTAND* the [Network ROOT API documentation](6100-NetworkRootApi.ms) before you compromise your systems.

 SDKs